TheFrenchGhosty/TheFrenchGhostys-GOG-Archivist-Scripts/README.md

 `--platform w+l` : Tell lgogdownloader to download Windows (w) and Linux (l) installers

-`language en` : Tell lgogdownloader to download the English (en) installers
+`--language en` : Tell lgogdownloader to download the English (en) installers

 `--save-changelogs` : Tell lgogdownloader to download the games changelogs

 `--save-serials` : Tell lgogdownloader to download the games serials

-`--xml-directory` : Tell lgogdownloader to create metadata in the folder `aaaMetadata` ("aaa" for it to appears first in any file manager)
+`--xml-directory 'aaaMetadata'` : Tell lgogdownloader to download the games metadata in the folder `aaaMetadata` ("aaa" for it to appears first in any file manager)